-Sweet or savoury, there is no denying that when it comes to the first meal of the day, few dishes have the charm of a typical poha.
-Loved by all, what is it about this simple, rustic dish that makes it so beloved?
+When it comes to the first meal of the day, few dishes evoke nostalgia as much as poha does.
+Sweet or savouy, it is loved in all its versions.
+What is it about this simple, rustic dish that makes it so beloved?
 We flake through.

-Say poha, and one instantly correlates it with the Maharashtrian style of savoury poha of turmeric-hued, fluffy flattened rice that has been seasoned with spices, onion, potatoes and garnished generously with farsan/ coconut or simply loads of fresh, finely chopped coriander with a lemon wedge on the side.
+Most people correlate poha with the Maharashtrian-style of savoury dish—a turmeric-infused, fluffy flattened rice that has been seasoned with spices, onions, potatoes and garnished generously with farsan/coconut, or simply loads of fresh, finely chopped coriander with a lemon wedge on the side.

 But have you ever wondered what makes the Kanda Poha or, for that matter, its brethren from Indore such iconic dishes?
-After all, poha, which goes by the name chuda, chira or chivda, in ancestry and in usage, shares its timeline with lia (popped paddy) or murmura (puffed rice) – the other two rice varietals that were invented not just as additional sources of food, but as sustenance for the winter months.
+After all, poha, which goes by the name chuda, chira or chivda, in ancestry and in usage, shares its timeline with lia (popped paddy) or murmura (puffed rice)—the other two rice varietals that were invented not just as additional sources of food, but as sustenance for the winter months.
 In fact, according to many culinary anthropologists, the role of flattened rice or chuda was more than just as another form of food.
-Given that poha could be revived just by soaking it in water and yet was much lighter and as filling as rice, made it an integral part of the daily diet as well as travel food.
+Given that poha could be revived just by soaking it in water and yet was much lighter and as filling as rice, made it an integral part of the daily diet as well as the quintessential food you carried on your travels.

 “For a long time,” says Chef Bhatia, “many of the treatments advocated by Charak Samhita had flattened rice as one of the dietary recommendations for those with a heart issue or those who suffered from high levels of sugar.”